Error Rate Findings and Results

 Gross Improper Payments - The absolute value of the sum of overpayments and underpayments.

-Underpayment Error - A CMS underpayment is any instance where the captured PDE information is less than what is supported by the provided documentation.
-CMS compares details associated with the prescribed drug to the dispensed drug to the information supplied on a PDE record to identify any discrepancies where the Sponsor received less payment than the documentation supports.
+Underpayments - A CMS underpayment is any instance where the captured PDE information is less than what is supported by the provided documentation.
+CMS compares details associated with the prescribed drug to the dispensed drug and to the information supplied on a PDE record to identify any discrepancies where the sponsor received less payment than the documentation supports.
 Examples include when the prescribed medication is more expensive than the value reported on the PDE record or when the prescribed quantity, based on the submitted days’ supply, is greater than what was dispensed.

-Monetary Loss – A subset of improper payments where the wrong recipient was paid or the correct recipient was paid the wrong amount.
-Monetary loss results from administrative or process errors by other party.
-In the Part D Program, monetary loss results from CMS payment being in excess of what the supporting documents validated.
+Monetary Loss - A subset of improper payments where the wrong recipient was paid, or the correct recipient was paid the wrong amount.
+Monetary loss results from administrative or process errors by another party.
+In the Part D Program, monetary loss results from CMS payments being in excess of what the supporting documents validated.

-Non-Monetary Loss – The non-monetary loss component is comprised of underpayments resulting from cases in which the supporting documentation validates a payment higher than what was paid by CMS, as identified during the PDE record review.
+Non-Monetary Loss - The non-monetary loss component comprises underpayments resulting from cases in which the supporting documentation validates a payment higher than what was paid by CMS, as identified during the PDE record review.

 Page Last Modified: